Telemetry

 Overview

-The rXg supports three kinds of telemetry data ingestion, gRPC, MQTT, and Kafka.
-All of these ingestion types are used to get and analyze radio metrics and client metrics, which are presented in Radio Metric Graphs and the KPI dialog types.
+The rXg supports the ingest of streaming telemetry data from three different sources: gRPC, MQTT, and Kafka.
+All of these ingest data types are used to get and analyze radio metrics and client metrics, which are presented in Radio Metric Graphs and the KPI dialog types.

-9800 / gRPC and vSZ / MQTT operate with the rXg acting as a server.
-OpenWifi / Kafka operates with the OpenWifi Kafka process as the server, as known as the broker, in Kafka terminology.
+OpenWiFi (via Kafka) operates with the OpenWiFi Kafka process as the server, also known as the broker in the Kafka terminology.

-The rXg will automatically try to connect to the OWGW via Kafka on port 9094.
-If you have installed the OWGW via RGNets' image from the config template example, this is done for you automatically.
+The rXg automatically attempts to connect to the OpenWiFi Gateway (OWGW) on the Kafka bus on port 9094.
+If you have installed the OWGW using the image provided by RG Nets using the config template example, this communication path is established automatically.

-The CISCO 9800 Wireless Lan Controller uses gRPC to stream telemetry data.
+The Cisco 9800 Wireless Lan Controller (WLC) uses gRPC to stream telemetry data.

 .